Chairman of the Conference

 She attended the PBSP training in Prague from 2012 to 2016 and became a Board Member of the Czech PBSP Association.

-Since 2018 she has been a training coordinator of the current four-year PBSP training and a coordinator of the 7th International PBSP® Conference.
+Since 2018 she has been a training coordinator of the current four-year PBSP training and an organizer of the 7th International PBSP® Conference.

 Ing.
 Alena Šiková (CZ)

-Alena Šiková is an economist with a lifelong interest in psychology, psychotherapy and education, an occasional teacher, editor and webmaster.
+Alena Šiková is an economist with a lifelong interest in psychology, psychotherapy and education, an occasional teacher, editor, graphic designer and webmaster.

 She has been an executive assistant of the Czech PBSP Association since 2010, providing administrative support and organizing PBSP workshops, seminars and conferences.